Our Yellow Jacket Nest Removal Process in Dallas

 Yellowjackets continue building their nests and laying eggs all season long, unlike the wasp that stops after it reaches a preferred size, similar to the size of a softball.
 For this reason, their nests can reach numbers from 3,000 to 5,000 active workers by the end of the season.
-To accomplish and maintain this size of nest, the workers are non stop hunting for small insects, nectar and water to feed their army of thousands of eggs and gathering wood fiber to build more and more layers of nest.
+To accomplish and maintain this size of the nest, the workers are non stop hunting for small insects, nectar, and water to feed their army of thousands of eggs and gathering wood fiber to build more and more layers of the nest.

 Yellow Jacket Nests Have Guards

 Yellow Jacket Flight Patterns

 Wasps are a more lethargic type of flying stinging insect than the yellow jacket.
-More often you may see wasps just sitting on their nest and hanging out more than hunting for food.
+More often, you may see wasps just sitting on their nest and hanging out more than hunting for food.
 The reason for this is that they don’t build very large nests, and they lay fewer eggs, so only yellow jackets exercise more active behavior.

 How to Get Rid of a Yellow Jackets in Dallas

 Whereas most people may think to look upwards for their nest, these insects generally make their home in the ground.

 In the spring, the Yellow Jacket queen will dig a hole straight down into the ground and form a large, paper nest that can resemble a miniature parking garage, holding thousands of eggs.
 Some nests can be as large as a five-gallon bucket up to the size of an aquarium, all while being hidden underground.

 Yellow Jacket Nests Are Very Territorial

 This makes for very dangerous situations when someone is simply mowing their yard, cleaning out their flowerbeds, and tending their garden so they need to be treated with a yellow jacket nest removal as soon as possible.

 What happens if you’re stung by a yellow jacket?